onihusube/chttpp/README.md

 - PUT : `chttpp::put(url, body, mime_type)`
 - DELETE : `chttpp::delete_(url, body, mime_type)`

+In these cases, the request can still be made through a consistent interface.

 ### Adding Headers

 Use method chain notation when setting headers.